dmych/cn/README.markdown

 * `Ctrl+Delete` — delete current note (if any)
 * `Tab` — jump through search/title bar, notes list and text area
 * `Ctrl+Q` — quit

+#### Configuration File

+Config file should be located in your home directory: `~/.cn.conf`.
+Here is a sample file:

+    WorkDir=~/Dropbox/path/to/your/notes
+    EditFont=Georgia, 14
+    ListFont=Ubuntu, 12

 ### Syncing with Dropbox